 Good to Know!

-Since fall 2012, the Quebec MSSS has made available, free of charge, the nasal spray vaccine for children ages 2 to 17 at higher risk of complications from the flu.
+Since fall 2012, the Quebec MSSS has made available the nasal spray vaccine for children ages 2 to 17 at higher risk of complications from the flu.
 This vaccine is more effective in young people than the injection and is better accepted since it does not require the use of needles.